Code-Institute-Submissions/Jeanca7-EventsEye/README.md

 ## Deployment
 EventsEye is hosted on GitHub Pages.
 You can see the deployed website [here](https://jeanca7.github.io/EventsEye/).
-The steps taken in order to deploy the site are as follows:
+The steps taken in order to upload and deploy the site are as follows:
 1. Created a repository on GitHub.
 2. Typed the following comamnd in the console `git remote add origin https://github.com/Jeanca7/EventsEye.git` to add the code from the development environment to the remote version stored on GitHub.
 3. Entered in console `git push -u origin master`.